 FIN instruction.
-Three instructions are provided for high speed input acquisition: in this case the scan is executed at 512μ s (normal scanning is 6.144ms).
+Three instructions are provided for high speed input acquisition: in this case the scan is executed at 512μ s (normal scanning is 6.144mS).
 If used, FIN instructions must be the first PLC instructions.
 The first FIN instruction copies digital input 1 into bit y of parameter Pb40 (second operand=0) or Pb70 (second operand=1).
-The third FIN instruction copies digital input 3 into bit y of parameter Pb40 (second operand=0) or Pb70 (second operand=1).
+The second FIN instruction copies digital input 2 into bit y of parameter Pb40 (second operand=0) or Pb70 (second operand=0).

+copies digital input 3 into bit y of parameter Pb40 (second operand=0) or Pb70 (second operand=1).
 If the second operand is added to value 2, before the input is copied it will be inverted.
 If a FIN instruction is included at any other position in the program it will have no effect.
 FIN instructions can be enabled/disabled for each FIN: 1st FIN enabled if b94.5=0; 2nd FIN enabled if b94.6=0; 3rd FIN enabled if b94.7=0.